UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_02.md

 <center/>

-Notes: Even if the representation that we can get form the terminal is not wrong, it is not the more user friendly.
+Notes: Even if the branch representation that we can view in the terminal is correct, it is not as visually appealing as what we can get from graphical interfaces such as VS Code.

-Open VS Code by typing `code .` inside your git folder, this will start VS Code with the current directory open (remember that `.` is a shortcut that means "current directory").
+Open the current folder in VS Code by typing `code .` inside your git folder (remember that `.` is a shortcut that means "current directory").
 In VS Code, go to the extensions tab and search for "git history", install the extension and go to the source control tab in the left side bar, and then click the new Git history icon.

 Where it currently says "master", change it to show "All branches" and you should now see a nice graphical overview looking like the one in the picture.
 If the Git history view hangs or looks strange, press "Refresh".
 You're free to use the one you prefer between VS Code and `git log`, but many of the commands are the easiest to run via terminal.